SiPi1/Vitalizer/README.md

 ### _original_presets_

-Where you put the presets you want optimized, currently contains the _november 2020 free patch sharing thread_ bank
+Where you put the presets you want optimized, currently contains the _april 2021 free patch sharing thread_ bank

 ### _optimized_presets_